sebastianvoelkel/parametrized_qnm_framework/README.md

 #### Schwarzschild black holes

 The framework describes linear and quadratic QNM shifts due to modifications of the Regge-Wheeler, Zerilli and scalar perturbations around Schwarzschild black holes beyond general relativity.
-Currently including real or complex valued coefficients for $\alpha_k$ with $k \in [0,\dots, 10]$.
+Currently including complex coefficients for $\alpha_k$ with $k \in [0,\dots, 10]$.
 The following QNMs can be computed:

  - $\ell \in [0,1,2,3,4]$ for scalar and $\ell \in [2,3,4]$ for tensor